Crypto taxes in Italy 2026: rates, filing, legalization

 ?

-How has cryptocurrency taxation in Italy changed in 2026 — and why does this affect everyone who keeps crypto in wallets?
+How has cryptocurrency taxation in Italy changed in 2026 — and why does this affect everyone who holds crypto in wallets?

 In 2026 Italy significantly tightened cryptocurrency taxation.
-Whereas before you could ignore small amounts, now everything is taxable.
+Where previously small amounts could be ignored — now everything is taxable.

 Community member